Why is it important to me?

 Why do I care?

-So, welcome to the “Why” in Design!
+So, welcome to my blog on the “why” in design.

-Linda Allen is a visionary interior and lighting designer; most respected for her thoughtfully layered and dramatically lit design projects incorporating a modern sense of nostalgia.
+Linda Allen is a visionary interior and lighting designer; most respected for her thoughtfully detailed custom interiors and modern sense of nostalgia that create a personal design philosophy for her clients.
 Layering light, texture and materials, Linda creates spaces that tell a story, enticing the senses and emotions.
 Drawing on her passion for design and lighting, Linda embarked on a challenge to create wireless lighting that was elegant yet multifunctional; to expand the possibilities of creating instant Living Rooms, Anywhere.
-Thus, her patent pending Live.
+Thus, her patentedLive.
 Anywhere.
-Collection was born; the only Luxury Outdoor Wireless table and floor lamps that compliment Fine Living Furniture to date.
-This lighting is Energy Efficient and helps save electricity made from materials that won’t harm the environment.
+Collection was born; the first Luxury Outdoor Wireless table and floor lamps to compliment Fine Living Furniture.

 Linda grew up as a competitive figure skater, and earned her B.A. in Interior and Environmental Design with a focus on lighting.
 She first apprenticed with Award winning architectural lighting design firms before diving into the world of interiors.
 Linda gained insight that the power of lighting can shape and inspire; further enhancing the experience of being immersed in a well designed environment.